wp-plugins/redirect-url-to-post/readme.txt

 http://www.example.com/?redirect_to=custom&orderby=comment_count&order=DESC - **redirects to the post with the most comments**

-http://www.example.com/?redirect_to=latest&s=iaido&default_redirect_to=12 - **redirects to the latest post containing the word 'iaido' or, if nothing can be found, to the page or post with the id 12**
+http://www.example.com/?redirect_to=latest&s=iaido&default_redirect_to=12 - **redirects to the latest post that contains the word 'iaido' or, if nothing can be found, to the page or post with the id 12**

 There is no settings page in the backend.
 You configure the plugin entirely through the query parameters in the URL.